-We have entered into an investment advisory and management agreement ("Management Agreement") with Saratoga Investment Advisors, LLC.
-The Management Agreement with Saratoga Investment Advisors was initially approved by our board of directors at an in-person meeting of the directors, including a majority of our independent directors, and was approved by our stockholders at the special meeting of stockholders held on July 30, 2010.
-Pursuant to the 1940 Act, the Management Agreement remained in effect for an initial period of two years, and approved thereafter for additional terms of one year by our board of directors at in-person meetings, including a majority of our independent directors.
-Most recently, on July 7, 2020, our board of directors approved the renewal of the Management Agreement for an additional one-year term at an in-person meeting.
+We have entered into an investment advisory and management agreement ("Management Agreement") with Saratoga Investment Advisors.
+The Management Agreement with Saratoga Investment Advisors was initially approved by our Board at an in-person meeting of the directors, including a majority of our independent directors, and was approved by our stockholders at the special meeting of stockholders held on July 30, 2010.
+Pursuant to the 1940 Act, the Management Agreement remained in effect for an initial period of two years, and approved thereafter for additional terms of one year by our Board at in-person meetings, including a majority of our independent directors.
+Most recently, on July 5, 2022, our Board approved the renewal of the Management Agreement for an additional one-year term.
 In approving the Management Agreement, the directors considered, among other things, (i) the nature, extent and quality of the advisory and other services to be provided to us by Saratoga Investment Advisors; (ii) our investment performance and the investment performance of Saratoga Investment Advisors; (iii) the expected costs of the services to be provided by Saratoga Investment Advisors (including management fees, advisory fees and expense ratios) as compared to other companies within the industry, and the profits expected to be realized by Saratoga Investment Advisors; (iv) the limited potential for economies of scale in investment management associated with managing us; and (v) Saratoga Investment Advisors estimated pro forma profitability with respect to managing us.

 Pursuant to a separate administration agreement, Saratoga Investment Advisors, who also serves as our administrator, furnishes us with office facilities and equipment, and clerical, book-keeping and record keeping services.
 Under the administration agreement, our administrator also performs, or oversees the performance of our required administrative services, which include, among other things, being responsible for the financial records which we are required to maintain, preparing reports for our stockholders and reports required to be filed with the SEC.
-We have also entered into a license agreement with Saratoga Investment Advisors, LLC, pursuant to which Saratoga Investment Advisors has agreed to grant us a non-exclusive, royalty-free license to use the name "Saratoga."
-In addition, pursuant to the terms of the administration agreement, Saratoga Investment Advisors, LLC provides us with the office facilities and administrative services necessary to conduct our day-to- day operations.
-Mr. Oberbeck, our Chief Executive Officer, is the primary investor in and controls Saratoga Investment Advisors, LLC.
+We have also entered into a license agreement with Saratoga Investment Advisors, pursuant to which Saratoga Investment Advisors has agreed to grant us a non-exclusive, royalty-free license to use the name "Saratoga."
+In addition, pursuant to the terms of the administration agreement, Saratoga Investment Advisors provides us with the office facilities and administrative services necessary to conduct our day-to- day operations.
+Mr. Oberbeck, our President and Chief Executive Officer, is the primary investor in and controls Saratoga Investment Advisors.